Caller Times Best of The Best 2008 & 2009We Know Kids

-If you are expecting a baby, please come by one of our five locations to meet our staff and visit with one of our pediatricians or nurse practioners.
+If you’re interested in visting one of our doctors, please call and schedule an appointment to meet our staff and visit with one of our pediatricians.
 We do not charge for prenatal visits.
 This is an excellent way to establish a relationship with the Children’s Clinic and to ask important questions before your baby arrives.
 You may choose the Children’s Clinic without making a prenatal visit.

 BENEFITS OF BREAST FEEDING